NCBI-Hackathons/pheno_geno_ataxia/README.md

 ## Running the Program
 Move the `.vcf` files into the `/webapp/` directory.
 If you have e.g. `python3.7`, run `python3.7 hello.py`.
 This will start the web-server on `http://localhost:5000/`.

+## Future work
+> Gene ontology over-representation analysis on genes or variants identifed as likely harmful.
+> Filtering out variants in linkage-disequilibrium
+> Interactive variant filtering
+> Saving results in a database